SwissDataScienceCenter/renku/docs/user/templates.rst

 You can find further details in
 `renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.

-If you are using a RenkuLab instance, you can change the `Template source` to ``Custom`` on the project creation page.
-You will be able to insert a URL pointing to your template repository.
+If you are using a RenkuLab instance, you can use a custom template repository by changing the `Template source` to ``Custom`` on the project creation page.
+There, you will be able to insert a URL pointing to your template repository.

 .. image:: ../_static/images/templates_custom.png
   :width: 100%